deckgo/deckdeckgo/doc/slides/slides.md

 ##### Installation

 **Important note**: The [DeckDeckGo] charts components are provided in separate extra library.
-If you wish to add charts to your presentation, you will need to install this extra component from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo).
-See its related [installation guide](https://github.com/fluster/deckdeckgo-charts#getting-started).
+If you wish to add charts to your presentation, you will need to install and integrate this extra component from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo) as described below or in its [installation guide](https://github.com/fluster/deckdeckgo-charts#getting-started).

+###### 1. Installation guide

 From a CDN: